jessepav/libgdx-wiki-old/Getting-Help.md

 **For Android backend issues**
  - **Note:** Android issues can sometimes be more difficult due to device manufactures breaking things or buggy drivers.

-- **Note 2:** LibGDX only works completely on the Android Runtime (ART) on devices running the Android L developer preview and higher.
+- **Note 2:** libGDX only works completely on the Android Runtime (ART) on devices running the Android L developer preview and higher.
 Some functions will not work on the ART builds in 4.4.x due to an issue in ART that was fixed and included in the L developer preview.

 - Please have the device name and Android version in the bug report.
 Providing things won't be broken, we will make an attempt to fix the issue or implement a workaround for the device.